src-dbgr/seed-perm-pw-mgr/README.md

 - No memorization of multiple passwords, simply store the resulted token somewhere and memorize your secret seed + secret pin
 - Max PW length 62 characters
 - Recommendation to use PWs with length > 20 characters
-- Recommendation to run the batch script from within Windows PowerShell since PowerShell provides all mechanisms for obfuscation
 - Multiple PW generation and retrieval options available
 - Everything runs on your local machine